 There is No Action of the Leaveners if the Bubbles Burst and Gas Escapes.
 Therefore these gases are necessary to retain the product until the product is set and retained its shape.
 So dough’s elasticity is needed so that the bubbles expand without bursting and the gas remains trapped in the bubbles long enough.
 So, in the end, when the gas finally escapes, those air pockets retain their shape instead of collapse.
 The Size of the Air Pockets Determines the Texture of Your Baked Products.
 Small air pockets result in a smooth texture, like in cake whereas larger ones result in a rough texture, like in bread.

 Why Leaven Your Dough or Batter?

 First of all, we should understand why someone would want to leaven their bread.
-You will Get the Product Crispy, Flat and Much Tougher without Leavening Agents.
-Leavening agent builds a matrix of gases inside your dough or batter in which air is trapped and causes the dough or batter to rise upon baking.
+You will get the Product Crispy, Flat, and Much Tougher without Leavening Agents.
+The leavening agent builds a matrix of gases inside your dough or batter in which air is trapped and causes the dough or batter to rise upon baking.
 After that gas is allowed to escape the dough but leaves the structure still in place.
 This Gives Your End Product the Lightness and Fluffiness that we expect from a delicious homemade baked good and can vary greatly by the size of the gas bubbles that are formed during leavening.

 Science of Leavening Agents